muratkeremozcan/pizza-api/README.md

 * `scripts/cypress-token.js`
 * `./cypress.json`

-To ensure all is in working order, we do another deploy with `npm run update`, we start and execute the tests with `npm run cypress:open`, we check CloudWatch for the logs regarding the flag value, since PUT is a part of the CRUD operation in the e2e test.
+To ensure all is in working order, we do another deploy with `npm run update`.
+We start and execute the tests with `npm run cypress:open`, we verify CloudWatch for the logs regarding the flag value, since PUT is a part of the CRUD operation in the e2e test.

 ### Controlling FF with `cypress-ld-control` plugin